CoreMedia/coremedia-social-hub/documentation/README.md

 The existing integrations of Twitter and YouTube are just example implementations.
-The philosophy behind the Social Media Hub is to __prepare__ content for social media publication by pushing content items to social media tools which take care of the actual publication.
+The philosophy behind the Social Media Hub is to __prepare__ content for social media publication by pushing content items to social media tools that take care of the actual publication.

 ## Features